FAQs

 Yes.
 Albizu had an on-and-off relationship with Carmen "Lila" Aponte Roubert and from this relationship Hector Manuel Albizu Aponte was born in 1932.
 When Albizu died, his wife Laura Meneses would then visit Hector and acknowledge that she knew of him.
 Laura informed Hector that his mother Lila was good to her.
 Albizu had three children with Laura.

-Is it true that Pedro Albizu Campos was a brilliant student at Harvard University with top grades?
+Is it true that Pedro Albizu Campos had top grades at Harvard University?

 Not true.
 Undoubtedly, Pedro Albizu Campos was a brilliant student and had top grades when he graduated from Ponce High School and the University of Vermont during 1912-1913.
 Upon transferring to Harvard College in 1913, Albizu’s financial woes as a student commenced, severely affecting his grades.
 Beginning in 1913 and continuing throughout all of his Harvard Law School years ending in 1923, Albizu struggled to maintain his standing as a student with top grades.
 In his own handwriting in two of his student employment documents located in the archival documents for Harvard College, he states that he obtained a few “C” grades as well as a “D” grade in his undergraduate courses.
 Publicly, given that Albizu graduated from “Harvard” and “Harvard Law School,” his grades were never questioned, and public access to his archival records was not possible until 2003.
 Although having top grades does not determine brilliance, Albizu’s brilliance was not deterred by his average and sometimes less-than-average undergraduate and law school grades.